mbohun/linux/README.md

 ## zram
 ```
-# do we have zram compiled into the kernel? yes
+# do we have zram compiled into the kernel?
 martin@yobbo:~/src/kernel$ dmesg|grep zram
 zram: num_devices not specified.
 Using default: 1
 zram: Creating 1 devices ...

 # no - perhaps as a module?
+find /lib/modules/`uname -r` -name "zram.ko"
+modprobe zram
 martin@yobbo:~/src/kernel$ lsmod | grep zram
-modprobe zram

 # have a look what parameters are available to fiddle with
 ls -laF /sys/block/zram0/